simark/documentation/en/Administrator/Hidden_options.md

 ## Modification of advanced options

-Each option is defined this way :
+Each option is defined this way:

 	@define ('OPTION_NAME', 'Value');